 PhD in Global Leadership and Change

-Our highly selective PhD program employs the researcher-scholar model of doctoral
+This highly selective leadership and change Ph.D. program employs the researcher-scholar

-training, in which academics and research are conjoined.
-Three years of rigorous coursework
+model of doctoral training, in which academics and research are conjoined.
+Three years

 *Average time to completion

 - 2Policy Trips

 - 1International Trip

 - Highly selective doctoral program at the #46-ranked university in the US*

 - Outstanding faculty of scholar-practitioners with exemplary academic achievements and professional expertise